 Due to the thickness of these types of surfaces, and the high foot traffic that they experience, their fibres are perfectly suited to trapping dirt, dust, and other types of soils.
 This, unfortunately, is not a good thing, as an excessive build up of these soil particles can create potential health hazards in the future, on top of appearing to be permanently dirty, no matter what you do.

 Vacuuming on a regular basis is one way to minimise the build up of this dirt, however it is not a direct substitute for professional steam carpet cleaning, as the vacuum will struggle to remove all of the particles.

 Air the rug on a regular basis

 Whilst modern carpets have immensely benefited from a refined manufacturing process, which has aided in the removal of volatile organic compounds, the same can’t be said for other surfaces.
 These types of fabric may still be emitting VOC’s, especially if you’ve had them for a long period of time, and must be cleaned and treated almost immediately.

 One way you can help slow the emission process is to regularly air out and shakes your rugs outside.
 By doing this, you are minimising the overall effects of VOC’s, albeit not removing them completely.

 Your local carpet cleaning experts

-Jena’s Carpet Cleaning, for over twenty years, has provided professional and comprehensive carpet cleaning Melbourne wide, which has helped thousands of homeowners maintain the longevity of their carpets and rugs.
+Jena’s Carpet Cleaning, for over twenty years, has provided professional and comprehensive carpet cleaning, which has helped thousands of homeowners maintain the longevity of their carpets and rugs.
 We can effectively determine which is the best procedure to treat your carpets or other forms of flooring, and thoroughly clean it to bring back its original, natural colour and shine.

 We’d like to know if you’ve ever had any problems with your hallway coverings.
 If so, what did you do to treat the problem?